muritane/coordination-architecture/excecutional_literacies.md

 - outcomes vary,
 - feedback is delayed,
-- and some losses dominate the evaluation horizon.
+- some losses dominate the evaluation horizon.

 Some losses invalidate the evaluation frame itself.